 - Genital warts affect both men and women and can occur at any age.

-- Most patients with genital warts are between the ages of 17-33 years.
-Genital warts are highly contagious.
-There is
+- Most people with genital warts are between the ages of 17-33 years.
+Genital warts are highly

 high risk of getting the infection from a single sexual contact with someone who has genital warts.

 - In children younger than three years of age, genital warts are thought to be transmitted by nonsexual methods such as direct manual contact.
 Nevertheless, the presence of genital warts in children should raise the suspicion for sexual abuse.

 - Up to 20% of people with genital warts will have other

 What Causes Genital Warts (HPV)?